Javascript is not enabled.

 AARP

 The easiest way to sign up is on the Social Security Administration website.
-Your Medicare card and Welcome to Medicare package should come in the mail in about two weeks.
+Your Medicare card and Welcome to Medicare package should come in the mail two weeks after enrolling.

-If you qualify for premium-free Part A, which covers hospitalization, you can get coverage during or after your initial enrollment period without penalty.
+Qualifying for premium-free Part A, which covers hospitalization, will ensure coverage during or after your initial enrollment period without penalty.
 Your coverage is retroactive for up to six months but no earlier than the month you turned 65.

-Special rules for Puerto Rico: Residents of the largest and most populous U.S. territory are enrolled automatically in Part A if they’re already receiving Social Security but not Part B. Unless you or your spouse is still working and you have health insurance from that employer, you’ll need to sign up for Part B yourself during your initial enrollment period.
+Special rules for Puerto Rico: Residents of Puerto Rico are enrolled automatically in Part A if they’re already receiving Social Security but not Part B. Unless you or your spouse is still working and you have health insurance from that employer, you’ll need to sign up for Part B yourself during your initial enrollment period.

 What is a Medicare special enrollment period?

-You have an extra opportunity to enroll in Part B after age 65 without a late enrollment penalty if you qualify for an SEP.
-You or your spouse must still work and have health insurance from that employer.
+You have an extra opportunity to enroll in Part B after age 65 without a late enrollment penalty if you qualify for a special enrollment period.
+The most common reason for a SEP is if you or your spouse are still working and have health insurance from that employer.

 You can enroll in Medicare any time while you have that coverage and up to eight months after the employment or coverage ends, whichever is first.